ratulrafsan/Data-Doggo-SQLite-/README.md

 ```

 # Bugs
-If you are creating a new database file using it, make sure you reload the file after you've created the table.
+~~If you are creating a new database file using it, make sure you reload the file after you've created the table.
 Otherwise the changes won't be shown on the data browser section.
-(Table structure seems to work fine :/)
+(Table structure seems to work fine :/)~~
+FIXED!

+Let me know if you find any other bugs

 # Todo
 1. Add proper error messages!